MichaelHua/DAF/README.md

+To compile: make && make clean

 To use: ./daf -h

-To test: test.sh
+To test: bash test.sh

-To recompile: make

 ---------------------------------------------------------------------------

 This is the first implementation of DAF_m from

 "Qualitative Representation and